GMY2018/FunStats2019/README.md

   shiny, leaflet, maps, rgeos, geosphere, gmapsdistance, stringr, rdrop2

-* You will also need a Google map API key.
+* You will also need a Google map API key to replace the one in the script.
 You can request this from Google (https://developers.google.com/maps/gmp-get-started).
 The free version should cover enough enquires of travel distance (thousands of euquires a month) for general useage.

-* After all this is done, type runGitHub(repo='FunStats2019', username='GMY2018') to run the app.